 We all know that smoking is bad for us, but quitting can be hard.
 Withdrawal symptoms such as irritability, trouble sleeping, or even depression are commonly reported by people struggling with tobacco addiction.

-In addition to specialized support services that might help you to deal with these symptoms, meditation and avoiding smoking triggers are also helpful methods.
+In addition to specialized support services that might help you to deal with these symptoms, meditation and avoiding smoking triggers are also

 Exercise is known to reduce nicotine withdrawal symptoms.
 Older